-Preparing for Surgery: Integrative Approaches to Practical Preparation
+Preparing for Surgery and Medical Procedures: Integrative Approaches to Practical Preparation

 Taught by integrative nurses — Caroline E. Ortiz, RN, MSN, MPH and Christine Gilchrist, RN, MSN, MPH — this integrative consult will help you prepare for surgery and optimize your healing potential.

 This one-on-one session is designed to help you experience and practice various integrative modalities (breathing with awareness, meditation and imagery, biofeedback, essential oil therapy and restorative postures), and learn how to incorporate them into your care both pre- and post-surgery.